 The CWOs’ main responsibilities are to ensure that the club has up-to-date procedures and that relevant staff and/or volunteers are aware of and follow good practice.
 CWOs should be the first point of contact for any concerns, seeking advice and support from the EPSB when necessary.

 You will find a template for the CWO role among our Useful Documents.

 The EPSB maintains a list of CWOs to ensure that the right people receive good practice information, advice and training.

 A CWO must be an employee, committee member or member of the club who has a current DBS check covering the CWO role.
 It is the club’s responsibility to organise this check.

 The CWO must also have attended within the last three years (or be scheduled to attend) a Safeguarding and Protecting Children workshop.
-These short workshops are organised by UK Coaching , County Sports Partnerships, local authorities and other accredited providers.
+These short workshops are organised by UK Coaching , Active Partnerships, local authorities and other accredited providers.

 Find a Safeguarding and Protecting Children workshop near you